WASdev/azure.websphere-traditional.image/docs/howto-update-image.md

 Use of the processes is not mutually exclusive.
 Both processes share code to avoid DRY violations.
 The shared code does a number of "software update" type actions such as `yum update`, installing iFixes, etc.

-## IMPORTANT NOTE
+## IMPORTANT NOTES

-Both of these processes include polling software repositories for operating system, JDK, and middleware updates.
+* Both of these processes include polling software repositories for operating system, JDK, and middleware updates.
 If you are looking to "pick up" a recently release update, iFix, or other by virtue of running through the process, please be sure the particular item you are looking to "pick up" is present in the corresponding repository before running the process.

-Don't put any comments in any JSON files.
+* Don't put any comments in any JSON files.
 Even if Microsoft documentation says it is safe to do so.

+* Although it is tempting to try to parallelize some of these steps, in practice this is impossible due to dependencies on Azure Marketplace publishing outcomes.
+The authors advise doing the steps entirely in serial.

 ## The automated process